Digilent/digilent-vitis-scripts/README.md

 ----
 ## Quick Checkin Guide

 **Important:** *The checkin.tcl script should generally only be used for the first time checking a project into version control.
-For further commits, files should be manually moved into the repository's src directory.
-Application source files (and linker scripts) are soft-linked into the workspace upon checkout, so existing files do not need to be manually copied back.*
+For further commits, new files should be manually copied into the repository's src directory.
+Application source files (and linker scripts) are soft-linked into the workspace upon checkout, so existing files do not need to be manually copied back.
+Modifications to project settings require that the corresponding scripts in the repository's src directory be edited.*

 This section assumes that you have already created a Vitis workspace containing one or more application projects.
 Some additional work may be required after the checkin script is completed, and it is important that you try the checkout process afterwards to ensure that all important settings are properly included.